phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_perturb.md

 end reaction rules
 ~~~

-Specify the type of simulation and number of frames with the following:
+Finally, specify the type of simulation and number of frames to run using the following code.

 ~~~ ruby
 # i.e. 12,000 frames at 1e-6 timestep on CellBlender
 simulate_nf({t_end=>.06,n_steps=>60000});
 ~~~

-Save the file.
+Then, save your file.

-On the right-hand side, click on *Simulation > Run*.
+On the right-hand side, click on `Simulation > Run` to run the simulation.
 After the simulation is complete, a new window will appear showing the plotted graph.
-As we can see, this appears to be the same behavior as the CellBlender plot but in a much cleaner pattern.
-Now we will perturb the file and test the robustness of this oscillator model.
+As we can see, this appears to be the same behavior as the CellBlender plot but with a much cleaner pattern (this is because we do not have the noise incurred by having individual particles).

+We will now perturb the file and test the robustness of this oscillator model.

-In the Navigator window, right click *oscillator_copy.bngl* and copy the file.
-Paste a copy in the same folder and rename *oscillator_perturb.bngl*.
+In the Navigator window, right click `oscillator_copy.bngl` and copy the file.
+Paste a copy in the same folder and rename your file to `oscillator_perturb.bngl`.

-Add the following to the parameters:
+Add the following parameters to the `parameters` section of the file:

 ~~~ ruby
  # delay mechanic